usacwebmaster/usac/README.md

 ## Development

 The latest LTS version of [Node.js](https://nodejs.org) (and `npm`) must be installed.

-First, download the dependencies:

-	npm install
+This repository is organized as a NPM package.
+To get started,

-Then, run a local instance of the website:
+	npm install	# Install dependencies (when changed) npm start	# Run a local instance of the website

-	npm start